ETV-EBIF OpenCable S and T

 EBIF was specified by CableLabs in response to direction by its MSO members who wanted to deploy interactive applications on existing STBs without the necessity of a truck-roll.
-By the end of the first quarter of this year the number of EBIF-enabled homes in the US exceeded 12 million.
-This quantity continues to grow rapidly as EBIF becomes deployed by many of the MSOs.
+Whilst Comcast has around 20 million EBIF enabled homes, the standard is generally being replaced by HTML5 as a bound application authoring language.

 EBIF applications consist of a collection of one or more partitions containing resources and programmatic data.
 These applications are interpreted by an EBIF User Agent ("UA"), which needs to be implemented as native code on the set-top-box.
 The UA is responsible for decoding and rendering EBIF constructs on the TV screen.